DDP offers different types of funding. Find out more below.

 Incident Emergency Funding (IEF) responds rapidly to urgent cases of digital threats or attacks against human rights defenders, journalists, activists, or organisations.
 The funding provided can be up to €10,000 and can be used to cover costs which will directly reduce the risk or impact of a digital attack.
 The funding covers activities for a maximum of four months, and we aim to respond to requests within two weeks.

 Communty and Network Funding (CNF) supports initiatives for building skills, capacities, collaboration, and exchange among organisations and individuals working on internet freedom, rapid response, digital or holistic security for human rights defenders.
 Activities supported include the organisation of regional or global collaborative meetings among rapid responders, training of trainers, and professional capacity development for members of CiviCERT.
 The amount available varies from call to call.
-The next call for applications will open the 3rd of June 2020.
+The next call for applications is delayed until further notice.

 Global Partnership Funding (GPF) supports multi-regional initiatives which adopt a holistic approach to internet freedom and digital protection of human rights defenders.
 Global Partnership Funding is renewable yearly for four years (i.e. an entire strategic period).
 DDP's current Global Partners are Front Line Defenders, the Media Legal Defence Initiative, and Qurium Media Foundation.